splitforms.com

 If the above isn't catching your specific spam, then add reCAPTCHA or hCaptcha.
 Honest, but rare.

-Honeypot + AI classifier + rate limits.
-95% of spam blocked.
+Honeypot + time-trap + rate limits + content heuristics.
 No CAPTCHA.

 Frequently asked questions